SMBs and Their Websites in 2020: Where do European Small & Medium Businesses Stand? – Survey

 There are two flaws in this reasoning.

-The first is that the development of a website should not be seen as a cost, but as an investment.
-Certainly, the creation and implementation of a website has a price.
+The first is that the development of a website should not be seen as a cost but as an investment.
+Certainly, the creation and implementation of a website have a price.
 However, the benefits associated with the creation of such a website are not negligible, and that should weigh in the balance.

 Among these benefits are the following: